tsnellgrove/dark_castle3/doc/to_do.md

 ### New Puzzle Ideas ###

+IDEA: create a jaunty_cap that makes Burt move twice as fast as everything else in the world - maybe essential for escaping the time travel ball?

 IDEA: create a fun scenario where TravelEffect take item gets used... maybe a giant brid comes along and takes whatever's in Burts hand and scares him off until he carries a lead weight (or a heavy rock?) - which tires the bird out so much Burt can go in the room and get back his stuff and enter the room?
 Maybe this could be a room between main hall and antechamber that the maze / mouse hole is off of?
 Maybe nest is in corner of room of class Box (not open / close or lock / unlock).
 - Make it a Wumpus Bat - a reference to Hunth the Wumpus and Adventure!!
 - Takes an item from Burt's hand and sends him back the way he came to take cover; item is randomly placed in another (reachable) room